Caboose: Transfer

-A transfer caboose looks more like a flat car with a shed bolted to the middle of it than it does a standard caboose.
+A transfer caboose looks more like a flat car with a shed bolted to the middle of it than like a standard caboose.
 It is used in transfer service between rail yards or short switching runs, and as such, lacks sleeping, cooking or restroom facilities.
 The ends of a transfer caboose are left open, with safety railings surrounding the area between the crew compartment and the end of the car.

 A recent variation on the transfer caboose is the "pushing" or "shoving" platform.
 It can be any railcar where a brakeman can safely ride for some distance to help the engineer with visibility at the other end of the train.
 Flatcars and covered hoppers have been used for this purpose, but often the pushing platform is a caboose that has had its windows covered and welded shut and permanently locked doors.
 CSX uses former Louisville & Nashville short bay window cabooses and former Conrail waycars as pushing platforms.

-Transfer cabooses are not to be confused with Missouri Pacific Railroad (MoPac) cabooses, as their cabooses were fully functional.
+Transfer cabooses are not to be confused with Missouri Pacific Railroad cabooses, as their cabooses were fully functional.